EtainClub/blurt/README.md

 ## Features

-* Remove the downvote function.
+* No Downvotes
-* Eliminate SBD
+* No SBD
 * Real REST [API](https://github.com/blurt/cachepi)

-## Launch Plans

-* Blurt is a fork of the Steem blockchain that begins operating on or before July 4th, 2020 with Steem balances taken in a snapshot at block 43526969.

-## Centralization

-* A regent account with a controlling stake or special weighted vote has been added to Blurt.
+* A **regent account** with a controlling stake or special weighted vote has been added to Blurt.
   * The regent account votes on consensus Blurt Producers and DAO proposals.
+  * The regent account is programmed to decay over a two-year period.
   * **The regent account does not impact**:
     * circulating supply
     * new inflation A.K.A. organic supply
     * the rewards pool.
+*

+## Launch Plans

+* Blurt is a fork of the Steem blockchain's code that launches on or before July 4th, 2020 with Steem balances taken in a [snapshot](https://gitlab.com/blurt/blurt/-/issues/5) at block 43526969.

-## Decentralization
+## Decentralization And Security

-* The regent account will be programmed to decay to zero or cease to exist after two years.
-* Prior to deprecating the regent account, the Blurt blockchain will be updated to feature secure consensus protocols, such as One-Stake-One-Vote, to reduce the risk of centralised consensus attacks from large stake accounts.
+Blurt(1) the blockchain whose code lives here in this repository is the first step towards realizing [Social Money For Enemies](https://steemit.com/steem/@jacobgadikian/3jk4ut-social-money-for-enemies).
+The exclusion at Hive and Zeroing (basically on-chain theft executed by some witnesses) at Steemit made for a very interesting testing ground to learn about systems that can effectively secure both money and speech.
+Our team feels that POS chains have a certain scalability limit, and that the solution past that point is to go multi-chain and allow content to be accessed from a unified mobile app.

+* Blurt will likely move to another consensus protocol at some point during those two years, and the leading candidate for the new consensus is the Cosmos-SDK.

 ## Economy

 * Ticker symbol BLURT
 * Staked BLURT is called BLURT POWER
-* There is no stable coin on the Blurt Blockchain.
+* There is no stablecoin on the Blurt Blockchain.
 SBD balances are converted to their BLURT equivalent when the snapshot is taken.
 * Initally, Blurt uses Graphene Delegated Proof-of-Stake Consensus (DPOS)
 * 10% APR inflation narrowing to 1% APR over 20 years
     * 65% of inflation to Authors/Curators.